liam-0398/Eris/README.md

 - **File browser**: quick-nav to home/root (a drive list on Windows) and a resizable width, drag-and-drop straight onto a track or the instrument slot.
-- **Unbeatable Performance**: Heavily optimized for the lowest latency and CPU usage possible.
+- **Lightweight**: Heavily optimized for the lowest latency and CPU usage possible.
 Inline assembly for critical components and auto-detected AVX2 support in areas where it makes sense.
+8 track project heavy on effects, realtime SP1200 emuation, 256 buffer, 44.1, 3% CPU and 65MB RAM on an i7-9750H running on battery power.

 ## Dysnomia